YoannBuzenet/react-image-manager/README.md

 TO DO

 - Add types
+- Allow better override of CSS and css-in-js
 - We can zoom and rotate the image in uploader
 - We can add custom component in gallery to handle systems like tags